numq/reduce-and-conquer/README.md

 ## About

-This repository showcases the "Reduce & Conquer" architectural pattern, which leverages functional programming principles and pure functions to create predictable and testable functional components.
-Unlike traditional architectural patterns, such as MVC or MVVM, "Reduce & Conquer" emphasizes the separation of concerns and the use of pure functions to handle state transitions and business logic.

-This repository contains a proof of concept of the "Reduce & Conquer" pattern built into the Clean Architecture, using the example of a cross-platform **Pokédex** application built using the Compose Multiplatform UI Framework.
+This repository contains a proof of concept of the **Reduce & Conquer** pattern built into the Clean Architecture, using the example of a cross-platform **Pokédex** application built using the Compose Multiplatform UI Framework.

 ![Gif application demonstration](media/demonstration.gif)